Perspective: Ultrafast Imaging of Molecular Dynamics Using Ultrafast Low-Frequency Lasers, X-ray Free Electron Laser and Electron Pulses

-Ultrafast coherent diffraction imaging provides a direct access to resolve the dynamical molecular structure, and thus offers an alternative route that is complementary to the Coulomb explosion imaging.
-As shown in Fig.~\ref{fig:sch}(c), the electronic information such as evolution of electron density~\cite{PhysRevB.98.224302}, and the atomic positions in the molecule are encoded in the scattered wave of coherent incident x-ray~\cite{Bartell64:JACS86}, and can be determined by the measurement of diffraction intensity.
-The lost phase information of the electron form factor can be recovered by phase retrieval algorithms~\cite{Marchesini07:RSI78}.
-Various photochemical processes~\cite{Tech01:PRL86,Hall09:JACS131,Jean13:JPCB117} and valence electron dynamics~\cite{YongH21:JPCL12,Healion12:JPCL3,Stankus19:NC11} have been investigated by the time-resolved diffraction.
+\textbf{Ultrafast X-ray Diffraction Imaging.} Ultrafast coherent diffraction imaging provides a direct access to resolve the dynamical molecular structure, and thus offers an alternative route that is complementary to the Coulomb explosion imaging. {Beyond static x-ray diffraction measurement such as gas-phase molecule like strongly aligned 2,5-diiodothiophene~\cite{Kierspel15:JPB48} molecules, atomic motions and molecular dynamics can be revealed by time-resolved x-ray diffraction.} As shown in Fig.~\ref{fig:sch}(c), the electronic information and the atomic positions in the molecule are encoded in the scattered wave of coherent incident x-ray~\cite{Bartell64:JACS86}, and can be determined by the measurement of diffraction intensity.
+The lost phase information of the electron form factor can be recovered by phase retrieval algorithms~\cite{Marchesini07:RSI78}. {According to the time-resolved nonresonant x-ray scattering theory~\cite{Dixit14:PRA89,Dixit12:PNAS109,PhysRevB.98.224302,Dixit17:PRA96}, it was shown that ultrafast x-ray diffraction of electron wavepacket in isolated atoms and molecules is in fact related to the electron density correlation function, which does not intuitively correspond to the Fourier transform of instantaneous electron density because inelastic x-ray scattering can be play important role when the indication of elastic scattering by Bragg spots is not available ~\cite{Dixit12:PNAS109}, it makes the ultrafast diffraction of isolated atoms and molecules unique from traditional physical picture.
+Numerous theoretical studies have been focused on reconstructing nuclear and electronic dynamics from time-resolved x-ray diffraction, such as lattice dynamics of germanium~\cite{Rana21:NPJ7}, rotational dynamics in linear molecule NaF~\cite{Simmer20;PRA102}, valence electronic dynamics in oxazole~\cite{YongH21:JPCL12} and during a pericyclic reaction of semibullvalene~\cite{Bredtmann14:NC5} entangled valence electron-hole dynamics~\cite{Healion12:JPCL3}, transient electronic coherences of H$_2$~\cite{Simmer19:PRL122}, charge migration in chiral molecule epoxypropane~\cite{Giri21:PRA104} and electron current flux density of benzene~\cite{Hermann20:PRL124}.}

 For crystalline samples, the diffraction signal at discrete Bragg peaks comes from interference enhancement of scattered waves from different lattice sites $\vec{R}_\alpha$.
 The total charge density in Fourier space $\hat{\sigma}=\sum_{\alpha}\hat{\sigma}_{\alpha}=\sum_{\alpha}\hat{\sigma}e^{-i\vec{s}\cdot\vec{R}_\alpha}$ is the sum of individual charge density, where $\vec{s}$ is the momentum transfer between incident and diffracted x-ray photon.
 The total diffraction intensity (apart from a constant coefficient) for $N$ lattice sites is~\cite{Kochise17:069301}